Defr0stD-Fl4k3s/simai-autosorter/README.md

 - Start the script and watch it work.

 Since I just started coding in Python about 5 days ago from time of last README update, I'm not sure if this is the most efficient way of doing things.
 Feel free to suggest any changes or improvements I can make to the script.
 Emjoy :)

+P.S., another unintended function of my code is as a bedtime story.
+This, I was made aware of by a friend of mine.